AndersonBY/python-makerbean/README.md

 # python-makerbean
- A small educational purpose python module
+ A small educational purpose python module.
+ Used in makerbean.com.